ninanina19/Business-Analysis-using-Spreadsheet-Basics-1/README.md

 ## <!-- Horizontal Line --> ##
 In this sheet we are showed the Google sheet looks.
 We have dataset in range `A1:J318`.
-We can use function and formula on spreadsheet to analyze data.

-For instance, we have `SUM` function to get total value of `Column I` in cell `K2`.
-In cell `K3` we have `AVERAGE` function to get average value of `Column I` as well.

 ![image for t1-01](images/T1-01.PNG)
 </details>